Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks

 \section{Preliminaries}

-Consider a finite set of points $X$ jointly specified with a dissimilarity function $A_X$ to define the network $N=(X,A_X)$.
-The set X represent the nodes in the network.
-The dissimilarity $A_X(x,x')$ between nodes $x\in X$ and $x'\in X$ is assumed to be non negative for all pairs $(x,x')$ and null if and only if $x=x'$.
-However, dissimilarity values $A_X(x,x')$ need not satisfy the triangle inequality and, more consequential for the problem considered here, may be asymmetric in that it is possible to have $A_X(x,x')\neq A_X(x',x)$.
-We further define $\ccalN$ as the set of all possible networks $N$.
+We define a network $N_X$ to be a pair $(X, A_X)$ where $X$ is a finite set of points or nodes and $A_X: X \times X \to \reals_+$ is a dissimilarity function.
+The dissimilarity $A_X(x,x')$ between nodes $x\in X$ and $x'\in X$ is assumed to be non negative for all pairs $(x,x')$ and 0 if and only if $x=x'$.
+We do not, however, require $A_X$ to be a metric on the finite space $X$: dissimilarity functions $A_X$ need not satisfy the triangle inequality and, more consequential for the problem considered here, they may be asymmetric in that it is possible to have $A_X(x,x')\neq A_X(x',x)$ for some $x \neq x'$.
+In some discussions it is convenient to introduce a labeling of of the elements in $X$, $X=\{x_1,\ldots,x_n\}$, and reinterpret the dissimilarity function $A_X$ as the possibly asymmetric matrix $A_X \in \reals_+^{n \times n}$ with $(A_X)_{i,j}=A_X(x_i, x_j)$ for all $i, j \in \{1, ... ,n\}$.
+The diagonal elements $(A_X)_{i,i}=A_X(x_i, x_i)$ are zero.
+As it doesn't lead to confusion we use $A_X$ to denote both, the dissimilarity function and its matrix representation.
+We further define $\ccalN$ as the set of all networks $N_X$.
+Networks in $\ccalN$ can have different node sets $X$ as well as different dissimilarities functions $A_X$.